cmitsakopoulos/Paris-Saclay_Notes/Genome_Sequencing/trying_not_to_die.md

 In average, about 4 million of such variants are characterized by genome.
 ### 2 which data will allow to decrease the number of investigated variants per array, independently of their position and their potential deleterious effect?
 How this data is obtained ?

-We would refer to linkage disequilibrium statistical measures
+We would refer to linkage disequilibrium statistical measures on the relationship between SNPs, which are located on adjacent loci.
+This statistical measure can decrease depending on the genetic distance of loci (and by extension SNPs), as well as evolutionary developments over time.